lib-uoguelph-ca/python-novice-inflammation/_episodes/06-pandas.md

 ## Selecting values

-To access a value at the position `[i,j]` of a DataFrame, we have two options, depending on what is the meaning of `i` in use.
+To access a value at the position `[i,j]` of a DataFrame, we have two options, depending on what whether we want to find a value based on its labels or its numerical index.

-Remember that a DataFrame provides a *index* as a way to identify the rows of the table;
+The term index here gets a bit overloaded because we have the concept of array indexes from vanilla python arrays (and numpy arrays) as well as the concept of the row index from the pandas DataFrame.
-a row, then, has a *position* inside the table as well as a *label*, which uniquely identifies its *entry* in the DataFrame.
+To be clear, in this section I'll refer to the prior as `numerical index` and the latter as `row index`.

-## Use `DataFrame.iloc[..., ...]` to select values by their (entry) position
+## Selecting Values Using Their Numerical Index

-*   Can specify location by numerical index analogously to 2D version of character selection in strings.
+We can use `DataFrame.iloc[i,j]` to specify location by numerical index the same way we would with a numpy array:

 ~~~
 import pandas